Best Sherwin Williams white trim paints

 With various shades available, white paint can complement many interior designs, enhancing the room’s overall aesthetics.

-Some top choices for white trim paint include Sherwin-Williams Pure White, High Reflective White, and Extra White.
+But if you are looking for white, some top choices for white trim paint include Sherwin-Williams Pure White, High Reflective White, and Extra White.

 What Is the Best Sherwin Williams White Paint for Trim?